ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 1. Meshes

 Implementations for these subsystems are found in platform-specific implementations  [ARCore - for Android devices](https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html) and [ARKit - for IOS devices](https://docs.unity3d.com/Packages/com.unity.xr.arkit@4.1/manual/index.html) packages.
 ARFoundation turns the AR data provided by ARSubsystems into Unity [`GameObject`s](https://docs.unity3d.com/Manual/class-GameObject.html) and [`MonoBehavour`s](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html).

-## Why is ARKit Face Tracking a separate package?

-For privacy reasons, use of ARKit's face tracking feature requires additional validation in order to publish your app on the App Store.
-If your application binary contains certain face tracking related symbols, your app may fail validation.
-For this reason, we provide this feature as a separate package which must be explicitly included.

-## Instructions for installing AR Foundation

-1. Download the latest version of Unity 2019.3 or later.

-2. Open Unity, and load the project at the root of the *arfoundation-samples* repository.

-3. Open your choice of sample scene.

-4. See the [AR Foundation Documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html) for usage instructions and more information.